SCOPE OF THIS CHAPTER

 The use of belief in, witchcraft or possession can also be used to make a child more compliant when they are being trafficked for domestic slavery or sexual exploitation.
-Also see the procedures for Safeguarding Children Who May be Victims of Modern Slavery (have been Trafficked) Procedure and Children at Risk of Exploitation (CRE) Procedure
+Also see Responding to Adult and Child Victims of Modern Slavery (Documents Library, Guidance Documents) and Children at Risk of Exploitation (CRE) Procedure

 2. Identification and Assessment of the Child's Needs

 Practitioners who are best placed to recognise when a child has been labelled as a witch or spirit possessed are those who have regular contact with children such as teachers, health professionals, community groups and churches.
 Practitioners working with parents may also become aware that a parent has come to believe that an evil spirit has entered their child.

 Voluntary and community sector organisations working with families and providing advice about a range of issues including child-rearing practices, illness, housing, immigration status etc. may be more likely to be turned to for support than public sector agencies.
 Parents and carers may be more likely to discuss openly cultural and belief issues without fear of being misunderstood.